furkanmustafa/yafw4osx/README.md

  - statistics
  - interface for other possible uses

+*Why note: I would just willingly pay for a commercial solution, if I could completely trust (see sources, compile it myself) and if I could have an option to extend functionality.
+This is what [Free Software](https://fsf.org) aims to provide anyway.*

+*Licensing note: I am note sure if developing this project under GPL license raises any problems with other licenses used in kernel code etc. this project is developed for.
+Please let me know if there is a problem, hope it's ok*

 As I am not an expert on Kernel Development, or Socket Filtering, .. please contribute if you can.
 Otherwise this will take time.

 Milestones